 You get a 360 degree view of Wakayama City on top of the castle…

 One thing I missed out on in Wakayama Castle is a bridge that connects two key areas.
-This bridge is special because it has wooden walls to conceal the lords and ladies as they moved around.
+This bridge is special because it has wooden walls to conceal the lords and ladies as they move around.
 I’ve seen photos of it after doing some research for this post.

-A sign board map of Wakayama Castle near the entrance…
+A signboard map of Wakayama Castle near the entrance…

 I missed it because it was getting dark already around 4pm.
 So the next time, I’ll be sure to arrive at the castle earlier.